 What to do with this activity?

 Whatever time of year it is, a calendar will help your child get a sense of time.
 See if you can get a colourful calendar to hang in the kitchen.
 Mark in family birthdays and other events that your child looks forward to.
-Count off the days left in the next holidays, and cross off the days as they go by.
+Count off the days left to the next holiday, and cross off the days as they go by.
 If you would like to make your own calendar follow this link from Wikihow.

 Does your calendar show what days the moon will be a full circle?
 If not, look it up together here and draw a little circle on the dates when the moon is going to be full.
 Make it accurate for your location by filling in the space for "city or country" on the link.